Kartus22/pingu-logs/README.md

 python3 logs.py

+Note: The bot will automatically create necessary .json and .txt files on its first run.
+You do not need to create them manually.
-Commands
+💻 Commands
-Command	Permission	Description
+Command	Required Permission	Description
+§language eng	Manage Server	Switches all bot outputs to English.
+§language ger	Manage Server	Switches all bot outputs to German.
-§clear	Manage Messages	Deletes the last 1000 messages in the current channel.
+§clear	Manage Messages	Manually deletes the last 1000 messages in the channel.
-📁 File Structure
+📁 File Structure (Auto-Generated)

     logs.py: The main bot script.

+    settings.json: Remembers your chosen language.

+    name_history.json: Stores the previous 3 names of server members.

+    voice_sessions.json: Temporarily stores active voice sessions to calculate duration.

-    last_clean.txt: Stores the last cleanup timestamp (Unix/Linux LF format).
+    last_clean.txt: Stores the last auto-cleanup timestamp.

-    requirements.txt: List of necessary Python packages.

-🛡 Permissions
+🛡 Required Discord Permissions

-Make sure your bot has a role with the following permissions in your log channel:
+Make sure your bot's role has the following permissions in your dedicated log channel:

     View Channel

     Send Messages

-    Manage Messages (Required for Purge)
+    Manage Messages (Required for Purge / Auto-Clean)

     Read Message History

-💡 Pro-Tip for Linux Users

-If you are editing the configuration via FTP/Filezilla, ensure your editor uses LF (Unix) line endings to prevent formatting errors with the timestamp file.
 📝 License

 This project is open-source and free to use (MIT License).